sstchur/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 ### `event.stopImmediatePropagation()`

 What is this strange, and not oft-used method?
-It's similar to stopPropagation, but rather than stopping an event from traveling to descendents (capturing) or ancestors (bubbling), this method only applies when you have more than one event handler wired up to a single element.
+It's similar to `stopPropagation`, but rather than stopping an event from traveling to descendents (capturing) or ancestors (bubbling), this method only applies when you have more than one event handler wired up to a single element.
 Since `addEventListener()` supports a multicast style of eventing, it's completely possible to wire up an event handler to a single element more than once.
-When this happens, (in most browsers), event handlers are typically executed in the order they were wired up.
+When this happens, (in most browsers), event handlers are executed in the order they were wired up.
 Calling `stopImmediatePropagation()` prevents any subsequent handlers from firing.
 Consider the following
 example: